 Them, Gareth didn’t study as closely as he did the others.
-Looking at any one of them for too long had the same disconcerting effect; meeting any of their eyes felt like bugs crawling over skin and a knife point pressed to his neck.
+It’s not because he wasn’t curious, but because looking at any one of them for too long was unsettling; meeting any of their eyes felt like bugs crawling over skin and a knife point pressed to his neck.

 “We’re a small team, with five diplomats— including myself— and five support team members, so travel will be light.
 You’re allowed two bags, and no more.
 You’ll all be expected to contribute, whether that be by cooking food, helping pitch tents, or gathering firewood.
-If anyone has a problem with that, you can see me after the meeting,” Leandros explained, his tone making it very clear that he would not, in fact, tolerate anyone arguing with him on this.
+If anyone has a problem with that, you can see me after the meeting,” Leandros explained, his tone making it very clear that he would not, in fact, tolerate any argument on this.

 Evelyne raised an eyebrow.
 “No.”

 Gareth sat for a minute, watching everyone get up and leave.
 The security team moved together, left together.
-Gareth wondered what it was about them all that seemed so alike.
+Gareth wondered what it was about them all that seemed so…eerily similar.
 At a loss, he pushed himself to his feet and went to look for his host, peering into a few cluttered, elegant rooms but finding no sign of Mr. Ochoa.

-He let himself out without a thank you or a goodbye, but stopped on the porch at the sight of Captain Nochdvor.
+He let himself out without a thank you or a goodbye, but stopped on the porch when he found Captain Nochdvor there.
 The alfar stood at the balcony rail, watching the team trickle away, his lean frame outlined against the hazy glow of the city’s streets.

 “Captain,” Gareth said, holding out a hand when Leandros turned to him.
 “Gareth Ranulf.
 I look forward to working with you.”

 Leandros regarded the proferred hand curiously, and too late, Gareth remembered they didn’t do handshakes in Alfheim.
-It was too intimate, they said.
+It was too intimate.
 But Leandros surprised Gareth by shaking his hand, even smiling as he did.
 “Likewise.
 Ranulf, did you say?
 I know your sister.”
 Leandros paused and considered Gareth.
 “Would you say you’re…much like her?”

-Leandros didn’t seem offended, though.
+But Leandros surprised Gareth again.
+He didn’t seem offended.
 Instead, the tension in his posture eased and his smile turned a bit more genuine.
 It made the long scar on his cheek twist.
 “I must admit that I’m glad to hear it.
 Moira was, ah, difficult to persuade when my cousin and I first asked Unity for help.”